President Trump releases farewell message on eve of White House departure

 Trump touted his administration's tax cuts, trade deals and economic foreign policy.

-He also touted the domestic economy, the stock market's performance and the quickly developed COVID-19 vaccines.
+He also touted the domestic economy, the stock market's performance and the quickly-developed COVID-19 vaccines.

 "They called it a medical miracle," he said.
 "Another administration would've taken three, four, five, maybe even up to 10 years to develop a vaccine.
 We did it in nine months."